earthly/website/blog/_posts/2023-03-29-what-is-nix.md

 Then someone else chimed in.
 "I thought it was a Linux distro, but like, different?"

-I pulled out my phone and Binged it, "Says here it's a programming language for managing and building software?"
+I pulled out my phone and looked it up, "Says here it's a programming language for managing and building software?"

-If you're like me and my real friends, you may have come across some similar confusion when trying to understand what exactly [Nix](https://nixos.org/) is.
+You may have come across some similar confusion when trying to understand what exactly [Nix](https://nixos.org/) is.
 If so, I've got answers.

 ## To the Experts